What To Consider When Prepping A Non-Natural Hedgehog Habitat?

 If you’re going to go with a fabric liner, we’d suggest buying or making at least 6 or 7 so that you have enough clean liners on hand to replace with dirty ones daily.

-– Wood shavings absorb urine fairly well, and should not need to be emptied and replaced more than once per week.
+– Wood shavings absorb urine reasonably well and should not need to be emptied and replaced more than once per week.

 – Shavings allow for easy burrowing for your hedgehog.

-– Since shavings have to be replaced weekly, the long-term cost will be more than that of fabric liners.
+– Since shavings have to be replaced weekly, we think the long-term cost will be more than that of fabric liners.

-– Shavings can create a bit of a mess if they fall out of the cage, and require disposal when you empty the cage for cleaning.
+– Shavings can create a mess if they fall out of the cage and require disposal when you empty the cage for cleaning.